iboskov/CaptiveWiFi/Readme.txt

 a base install of the current Raspbian Stretch, up to date as of the date of this release.

+BEFORE INITIAL INSTALLATION:
+== In /home/logatec/ create an empty file initialboot that will be used as a flag to show if this is the first time booting
+== In /home/logatec/ create the script initial.sh and give chmod +x privileges == In /etc/systemd/system/ create the initialboot.service

  SCRIPT-BASED INSTALLATION INSTRUCTIONS: